kit-algo/TCPSPSuite/README.md

 Requirements
 ------------

+TCPSPSuite should work on any moderately recent GNU/Linux system.
 All the libraries listed here must be installed including development headers.
 On many Linux distributions, the development package names end in `-dev`.

 * Boost >= 1.61
-* A recent C++ compiler: GCC >= 7 or cmake >= 4 will do.
+* A recent C++ compiler: GCC >= 7 or clang >= 4 will do.
 * SQLite3
 * ODB == 2.4.0, including the SQLite runtime (this one: https://www.codesynthesis.com/products/odb/) - **Note**: You most probably need exactly version 2.4.0, since we need to patch its header files to work with C++17.
 If you try it with a different version of ODB and it works, please let us know!
 * For using the ILP solver: Gurobi >= 7.0 or a recent CPLEX version
+* CMake >= 3.0

+Installing some of these requirements, especially Gurobi, can be tricky.
+Please refer to [the getting started page of the documentation](https://kit-algo.github.io/TCPSPSuite/gettingstarted.html)

 Getting the Source
 ------------------